 There are a few great accounts of journalists getting their bikes stolen and then going on a zealous mission to try to capture bikes thieves (see here and here).
 In each account, they ultimately learn from local police that the penalty for stealing a bike is generally nothing.

 According to Sgt.
-Joe McKolsky, SFPD's bike theft specialist, most thefts are performed by amateurish drag addicts looking for a quick score, "Bikes are one of the four commodities of the street — cash, drugs, sex, and bikes… You can virtually exchange one for another."
+Joe McKolsky, SFPD's bike theft specialist, most thefts are performed by amateurish drug addicts looking for a quick score, "Bikes are one of the four commodities of the street — cash, drugs, sex, and bikes… You can virtually exchange one for another."
 However, more skilled thieves that cut through ulocks to get at thousand dollar bikes and likely shuttle their score down to LA, knowing full well that trying to sell them locally risks getting caught.